-- To promote the social and emotional, physical, cognitive, and language development of children from birth to preschool age. - To involve each family in developmentally appropriate activities that lead to the improvement of every child's developmental skills. - To involve parents, children, staff and community partners in sharing and planning experiences that strengthen the connections between homes and schools. - To provide access to learning for all 3 and 4 year-olds who reside in Saint Louis City.
+- To promote the social and emotional, physical, cognitive, and language development of students from birth to preschool age. - To involve each family in developmentally appropriate activities that lead to the improvement of every student's developmental skills. - To involve parents, students, staff and community partners in sharing and planning experiences that strengthen the connections between homes and schools. - To provide access to learning for all 3, 4, and 5 year-olds who reside in Saint Louis City.